Home

 Vintage Baby Nursery in a Craftsman Style Historic Home

-What is Your Favorite Feature in the Vintage Nursery?
+What is My Favorite Feature in this Vintage Baby Nursery?

-I love the artwork that Whitney chose to display above the crib area.
-She cut pages from a book "Guess How Much I Love You" by Sam McBratney.
+I love the artwork that was chosen to be displayed in the area above the crib that features pages that were cut from a book "Guess How Much I Love You" by Sam McBratney.

 Custom framed nursery wall art prints made from pages taken from the book